coolhome/oidc-client-js/Home.md

 * signinPopupCallback: Returns promise to notify the opening window of response from the authorization endpoint.
 * signoutRedirect: Returns promise to trigger a redirect of the current window to the end session endpoint.
 * signoutRedirectCallback: Returns promise to process response from the end session endpoint.
+* querySessionStatus: Returns promise to query OP for user's current signin status.
+Returns object with session_state and subject identifier.

 ### Properties
 * settings: Returns the settings used to configure the `UserManager`.